espressif/arduino-esp32/docs/source/troubleshooting.rst

 * Check your USB cable and try a new one (some cables are only for charging and there is no data connection).
 * Change the USB port - prefer direct connection to the computer and avoid USB hubs.
 Some USB ports may share the power source with other ports used, for example, for charging a phone.
 * Check your power supply.
 * Make sure that nothing is connected to pins labeled **TX** and **RX**.
+Please refer to the pin layout table - some TX and RX pins may not be labeled on the dev board.
 * In some instances, you must keep **GPIO0** LOW during the uploading process via the serial interface.
 * Hold down the **“BOOT”** button on your ESP32 board while uploading/flashing.
 * Solder a **10uF** capacitor in parallel with **RST** and **GND**.
-* If you bought your dev board from a questionable seller, they might have scammed you and sent ESP8266 instead of ESP32.
 * If you are using external power connected to pins, it is easy to confuse pins **CMD** (which is usually next to the 5V pin) and **GND**.

 In some development boards, you can try adding the reset delay circuit, as described in the *Power-on Sequence* section on the `ESP32 Hardware Design Guidelines <https://www.espressif.com/sites/default/files/documentation/esp32_hardware_design_guidelines_en.pdf>`_ to get into the download mode automatically.